hhvm/user-documentation/guides/hack/03-FAQ/01-faq.md

 On its own, the Hack typechecker cannot understand what to do with a function that is referred to by its string name only.
 It needs some help.

-In this case, you want to help the typechecker by using [`fun()`](/hack/callables/special-functions#fun) which tells the typechejcer to lookup the actual function associated with that name and typecheck that.
+In this case, you want to help the typechecker by using [`fun()`](/hack/callables/special-functions#fun) which tells the typechecker to lookup the actual function associated with that name and typecheck that.